Safeguarding at Read St John's

 We will ensure that we:

-Miss Agar, Mrs Shaw and Mrs Gamble are the Designated Senior Leads who lead the Early Help process at Read St. John’s CE Primary School.
+Mrs Shaw and Mrs Royle are the Designated Senior Leads who lead the Early Help process at Read St. John’s CE Primary School.

 Help and Advice for Parents/Carers